 Most treasured possession?
 My Grandmother’s hand-written recipe for Chicken Soup.

-ROSEMARY LOW, EXECUTIVE DIRECTOR OF ESTATE PROPERTIES SOTHEBY’S INTERNATIONAL REALTY
+EXECUTIVE DIRECTOR OF ESTATE PROPERTIES SOTHEBY’S INTERNATIONAL REALTY

 A former schoolteacher, including a stint in a gifted children’s program in South Pasadena, Rosemary is now schooling other realtors.
 She is consistently among the top five deal-makers in the rarified territories of Los Feliz, Silver Lake and the Hollywood Hills, and among the reasons for that are her knowledge of the architecture and history of her areas.